On This Page:

 To reuse a course that is already on Moodle in the Cloud, instructors can use the Import tool (see Reuse a Course Using Import).
 Note, however, that the Import tool cannot copy courses between different Moodle installations.

 Courses are deleted from Moodle 18 months after the close of the semester taught to make room for future courses.
 Unfortunately, it is not possible for us to maintain long-term storage of Moodle courses due to limited physical space and resources.
 This allows ample time for students to resolve an Incomplete grade, and for faculty to make their own archives of course work for future reference.

-- Graduate and Undergraduate Teaching Assistants must be must be enrolled in SPIRE.
+- Graduate and Undergraduate Teaching Assistants must be enrolled in SPIRE.
 See Access to Moodle for Teaching Assistants.

-- Co-Instructors must be enrolled in the class in SPIRE as a Primary or Secondary Instructors.
+- Co-Instructors must be enrolled in the class in SPIRE as a Primary or Secondary Instructor.

 - For staff assistants who are helping you design your Moodle course but are not associated with your course in SPIRE, the instructor can request Course Designer access.
 See Request Course Designer Access to Moodle.